SeldonIO/seldonio.github.com/configuration.md

 A lot of configuration options are contained in ZooKeeper, below we pick out a few that are important to gain an understanding of Seldon Server and associated components.

+### Database Pool Settings<a name="dbcp"></a>
+Seldon needs access to a JDBC compliant datastore that holds the client databases as well as a special "api" database that contains the consumer keys and secrets for clients.
+An [Apache DBCP2](http://commons.apache.org/proper/commons-dbcp/) database pool is configured for each datastore.
+The configuration is set in `/config/dbcp', an example is show below:

+ {% highlight json %}
+{"dbs":
+  [{
+  "name":"ClientDB",
+  "jdbc":"jdbc:mysql:replication://host1:3306,host2:3306?characterEncoding=utf8",
+  "driverClassName":"com.mysql.jdbc.ReplicationDriver",
+  "user":"user",
+  "password":"password",
+  "maxTotal":600
+  "maxIdle":50
+  }]
+}
+ {% endhighlight %}

+The possible values follow the availble configuration parameters for Apache DBCP2.
+The defaults have been set for Mysql Replication driver settings.
+You will need to modify the settings for your own setup.
+The full set of settings and defaults are show below:

+ {% highlight json %}
+{"dbs":
+  [{
+  "name":"ClientDB",
+  "jdbc":"jdbc:mysql:replication://localhost:3306,localhost:3306/?characterEncoding=utf8&useServerPrepStmts=true&logger=com.mysql.jdbc.log.StandardLogger&roundRobinLoadBalance=true&transformedBitIsBoolean=true&rewriteBatchedStatements=true",
+  "driverClassName":"com.mysql.jdbc.ReplicationDriver",
+  "user":"user1",
+  "password":"mypass",
+  "maxTotal":600
+  "maxIdle":50,
+  "minIdle":20,
+  "maxWait":20000,
+  "timeBetweenEvictionRunsMillis":10000,
+  "minEvictableIdleTimeMillis":60000,
+  "testWhileIdle":true,
+  "testOnBorrow":true,
+  "validationQuery":"/* ping */ SELECT 1",
+  "removeAbanadoned":true,
+  "removeAbandonedTimeout":60,
+  "logAbandonded":false
+  }]
+}
+ {% endhighlight %}

+There should always be at least 1 provided datastore with name "ClientDB".
+The special "api" database catalog should be found in this datastore.
+See how to set this up [here](db-build-and-deploy.html)

+### Client datastore<a name="client"></a>
+Each client needs to connect to a datastore which holds the Seldon database for that client.
+The name of the DBCP datasource to use should be placed in `/all_clients/[clientname]` node in Zookeeper.
+If there is no value in this node it will try to default to "ClientDB" as the name of the datasource.
+Example:

+{% highlight bash %}
+ /all_clients/client1  => "ClientDB"
+{% endhighlight %}

 ### Model location

 Zookeeper is presently used to specify the algorithms that are active for a client along with the location of the model files.
 The Seldon API server will watch certain nodes in Zookeeper so it can be immediately informed of changes.
 Algorithms activated within the API server create watches on a core node `/config/<alg_name>`, e.g. `/config/mf` (for matrix factorization).
 This node will have a comma separated list of clients who are running the algorithm for example: